vggls/medical_xai/README.md

 This repo is organized as follows:

-- **models** folder : custom written classes which instantiate pretrained models with adjustable no. of classes and frozen layers
+- **models** folder : Custom written classes which instantiate pretrained models with adjustable no. of classes and trainable layers.
+                      Each model has the following structure : CNN ending in a Conv2d layer - Flatten - Raw class scores.

 - **training & testing** folder <br/>

     - **imbalanced.py** : Creates class weights and a WeighterRandomSampler instance to address class imbalance in the dataset
     - **training_loop.py** : Training loop class implementation for a NN model.
 Per epoch we compute the loss and class metrics of the training and validation phase.
           In addition the following **regularization** techniques are included : <br/>
           a) Early Stopping regularization tenchnique.
-Note that since the code is written for medical tasks purposes, the method monitors improvements on the validation loss and the average validation recall scores of the disease related classes. <br/>
+It is build with a focus on medical tasks and monitors improvements on the validation loss and the average validation recall scores of the disease related classes. <br/>
-          b) Scheduled control of the optimizer learning rate.
-Application is optional via the 'scheduler' attribute.
+          b) Scheduled control of the optimizer learning rate (optional).

     - **train_model.py** : Includes the 'fit' method which loads data via DataLoaders and trains a model according to training_loop.py
     - **testing_report.py** : Calculates classification report, balanced accuracy score and ROC and PR curves and scores for given model and dataloader object

+- **utils** folder <br/>

-- **heatmap.py** : Includes function that accepts pixel-level attributions obtained by XAI algorithm (ex.
-HiResCAM) and calculates
+    - **heatmap.py** : Method that converts a pixel-level attribution map (ex. as obtained by GradCAM) to a region-level attribution map.

-    - A region-level heatmap, named 'heatmap', which emerges by applying AvgPooling transformation on the pixel attributions.

-    - A list of the 'heatmap' regions in descending order of importance.
-The list is named 'regions'.

-    We note that 'heatmap' and 'regions' will serve as the main tools for the calculation of the xai evaluation metric called AOPC, in *morf.py*

-- **max_sensitivity.py** : Calculation of the Max Sensitivity score.
-Customized for 'CAM' explainability algorithms.

-- **morf.py** : The 'MoRF' class implements the MoRF tenchnnique for heatmap evaluation and calculates the AOPC score.
-The file also includes a 'CAM'-customized method that extends the calculation on a dataset level.

-- **haas.py** : Calculation of the HAAS score.
-Customized for 'CAM' explainability algorithms.

-- **overlay.py** : In this file we generate a super-imposed version of the original image by adding a weighted version of the XAI algorithm heatmap.
+    - **overlay.py** : Method that generates a super-imposed version of the original image by adding a weighted version of the XAI algorithm heatmap.

-- **plot_tensor.py**: Code that converts [-1,1]-values tensor to [0,1]-values tensor, for plotting purposes.
+    - **plot_tensor.py**: Method that converts [-1,1]-valued tensor to [0,1]-valued tensor.
+To be used for plotting purposes.

+- **xai_metrics** folder <br/>

+    Contains implementation of AOPC, Max Sensitivity and HAAS metrics for evaluation of XAI attribution maps.
+The methods are customized to 'CAM' algorithms as imported by [pytorch_grad_cam](https://github.com/jacobgil/pytorch-grad-cam) collection.

-Remark: At the beginning of each .py file, in the comments section, we have included the sources used (theory, code etc) along with remarks and the main ideas, where necessary.
+Remark: At the beginning of each .py file, in the comments section, there are sources (theory, code etc) along with remarks and the main ideas, where necessary.